Francesco I de' Medici: Marriage to Joanna of Austria

-On 18 December 1565, Francesco married Joanna of Austria, youngest daughter of Holy Roman Emperor Ferdinand I and his wife Anne of Bohemia and Hungary.
+On 18 December 1565, Francesco married Archduchess Joanna of Austria, youngest daughter of Ferdinand I, Holy Roman Emperor and his wife Anne of Bohemia and Hungary.
 By all reports, it was not a happy marriage.
 Joanna was homesick for her native Austria, and Francesco was neither charming nor faithful.
 In 1578, Joanna died at the age of thirty-one, after falling down a flight of stairs while pregnant with their eighth child.

 Bianca Cappello

 Soon after Grand Duchess Joanna had died, Francesco went on to marry his Venetian mistress, Bianca Cappello, after aptly disposing of her husband, a Florentine bureaucrat.
 Because of the quick remarriage and similar occurrences among the Medici (Francesco's younger brother Pietro had reportedly killed his wife), rumours spread that Francesco and Bianca had conspired to poison Joanna.
 Francesco reportedly built and decorated the Villa di Pratolino for Bianca.
 She was, however, not always popular among Florentines.
 They had no legitimate children, but Bianca had borne him a son, Antonio (29 August 1576 – 2 May 1621), in his first wife's lifetime.
 Following the death of Francesco's legitimate son Filippo in 1582, Antonio was proclaimed heir.
 Francesco also adopted Bianca's daughter by her first marriage, Pellegrina (1564–?).

 Like his father, Francesco was often despotic, but while Cosimo had known how to maintain Florentine independence, Francesco acted more like a vassal of the Habsburgs of Austria and Spain.
-He continued the heavy taxation of his subjects to pay large sums to the empire.
+He continued the heavy taxation of his subjects to pay large sums to the emperor.

 Francesco had an avid interest in manufacturing and sciences.
 He founded porcelain and stoneware manufacture, but these did not thrive until after his death.
 He continued his father's patronage of the arts, supporting artists and building the Medici Theater as well as founding the Accademia della Crusca.
 Francesco was also passionately interested in chemistry and alchemy and spent many hours in his private laboratory and curio collection, the Studiolo in the Palazzo Vecchio, which held his collections of natural items and stones and allowed him to dabble in chemistry and alchemical schemes.